moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Consumer:

 : A QUIC endpoint receiving media over the network.
-This could be an endpoint or a relay.

 Producer:

 : A QUIC endpoint sending media over the network.
-This could be an endpoint or a relay.

 Server: